PatrickS-AI/U-RL-Collaboration_and_Competition/README.md

 ### File description
 - `Tennis.ipynb`: Jupyter notebook to load the environment and train the agent
 - `maddpg_agent.py`    : Contains an agent class that interactions with and learns from the environment
-- `maddpg_model.py`    : Contains a model class that creates a q-network for the agent
+- `maddpg_model.py`    : Contains a model class that creates an actor and critic network for the agent
 - `agt1/2_checkpoint_actor.pth`    : File containing the successful actor networks
 - `agt1/2_checkpoint_critic.pth`   : File containing the successful critic networks
 - `report.pdf`      : Report about the used approaches and presentation of results